datchung/blog-posts/2020/2020-05-09_Comparing Free Graphical UML Tools/Post.md

   * And more

 ### Summary
 Lucidchart contains a good knowledge base on UML diagrams and is a good learning resource.
 The Youtube videos are especially helpful.
 The tool is also single-purpose, specifically for UML diagrams.
-On the downside, the free account is very limited and in many cases is only suitable for personal use or small projects.
+On the downside, the free account is very limited and in many cases is only suitable for trial, personal use, or small projects.

 ## 4. <a name='draw'></a>Draw.io
-No restrictions
-Web and desktop version
-Multi purpose
+Website: app.diagrams.net

+### Pros
+* Available as a web or desktop application
+* Few or no restrictions
+* Multi-purpose diagram tool
-Short learning curve
+* Short learning curve, intuitive
-Learned skills can be reused for other diagrams
+* Learned skills can be reused to create other diagrams
+* PlantUML script support

+### Cons
+* General purpose tool, not specifically for UML diagrams

+### Summary
+Draw.io is a free general diagram tool with few restrictions and many useful features.
+The only negative is that this is a general purpose tool, not specifically for UML diagrams so some UML features may be lacking compared to other tools.

 ## 5. <a name='conclusion'></a>Conclusion
+The free version of Visual Paradigm is not usable for non-personal or commercial purposes, so it is out of the question if that is the required purpose.
+Lucidchart is promising, but the free account is very limited and the paid account will likely be required for real usage.
+In the end, Draw.io is the winner with its few restrictions, intuitive design, and general purpose nature.

 ## 6. <a name='comments'></a>Comments
 _Reply to [this tweet]()._